zeppehpt1/zeppehpt1.github.io/_posts/2022-07-07-best-basic-project-structure-python.md

 ---
 layout: post
-title: An attempt for a nice basic project structure for your own python project
+title: An attempt for a basic Python project structure
 ---

 TLDR: